(Years 12 and 13) IB Diploma Programme

 The International Baccalaureate® (IB) Career-related Programme (CP)

 The Career-related Programme (CP) runs parallel to the IBDP, providing a more flexible, international framework for personalized learning while incorporating the values of the IB.
-This career-related education geared towards students who want to specialize based on their unique talents, needs, and career aspirations.
+This career-related education is geared toward students who want to specialize based on their unique talents, needs, and career aspirations.

 Students in the IBCP are required to take a minimum of two IBDP subjects in order to have a strong theoretical understanding.
 This is coupled with more vocational and specialized elements of learning that provide practical knowledge and skills, through various sets of internships/apprenticeships.
 The IBCP is a great foundation for students who require specialized and lifelong skills for better competency in university and their future careers.